aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 6. HarperDB has a generous free tier that we can use for this project, so select that.

 7. Check your details are correct, then create the instance.

+## How to Set Up HarperDB Environment Variables ?